stevenhammond/TeamForm/README.md

 # TeamForm
-TeamForm is a site to form teams for M+ dungeons in World of Warcraft
+TeamForm is a site to help individuals find groups to play video games with.